waku-org/pm/ROADMAP.md

 a service node matching its desired set of content topics.
 Note that the cardinality of all possible content topics (infinite) may be too high for integration into existing DHTs/shared discovery methods.
 Alternative approaches could include advertising on a separate pubsub topic, advertisements published on the configured content topics, etc.

-## Milestone: TWN - Rate-limiting Upgrade (RU)

-**Goal:** After this upgrade, the network will show maturity in how it limits rate, with better dimensioning for bandwidth capping, resource-restricted options and a clear evaluation of what is needed to improve DoS protection.
-**[Research tracks:](https://www.notion.so/Waku-Research-ac7941c0ece84dc6b2948ec02b3cb695?pvs=21)** Secure Scaling, Restricted Run, Rate Limiting
-**Estimated date of completion:** 30/09/2024

 ### RLN in resource-restricted clients